xsscx/xnuimagefuzzer/README.md

 ```
 ### Run Target arm64 & arm64e
 #### File Access
-Enable File Sharing for Your App
+I have Enable File Sharing via Info.plist
-First, you need to enable iTunes File Sharing or make your app's documents available in the Files app:

-- Modify Info.plist: Add the UIFileSharingEnabled (Application supports iTunes file sharing) key and set it to YES

-Then, To make files accessible in the Files app, also add:
-  - LSSupportsOpeningDocumentsInPlace key and set it to YES

 #### Access Files via iTunes or the Files App

 - iTunes File Sharing: Connect your iPhone to a computer, open iTunes, select your device, go to the "File Sharing" section, select your app, and you should see the files listed.
 You can then save them to your computer.

 - Files App: Open the Files app on your iPhone, navigate to the "On My iPhone" section, find your app's folder, and you'll see the saved images.
-From here, you can select and share files via AirDrop or other
+From here, you can select and share files via AirDrop.
-## Background
+## At Scale Fuzzing
-I had been using Jackalope for Fuzzing and to confirm that it could find easy to identify Bugs.
-Looking deeper at Jackalope, I found minor UAF, OOB, NPTR that impacted some results given the Seeding.

-I wrote this Objective-C XNU Image Fuzzer for A/B Testing along side Jackalope, and the iOsOnMac Interposing Code.
-The Results were so Interesting I increased this Fuzzer Scope, then wrote Interposing Code that will drop to LLDB Debugger when the correct Signal is Indicated.

-My iOsOnMac Code also modified TinyInst and modifying the TinyInst main.cpp and instrumentation.cpp, using modified Headers to Anonymize Memory for Collaboration.
-See URL https://github.com/xsscx/macos-research/issues/2 for details on the TinyInst mods.

 You can see the XNU Image Fuzzer Example Code running At Scale using the iOS Interposing Code in iOSOnMac [https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/xnuimagefuzzer.m].
 The iOsOnMac implementation is a more robust method for Fuzzing and Collecting the post-processed Images.

 ### Big Picture